Medicaid, Medicare text scam scares hundreds during federal government shutdown

 "I can't pay out of pocket like everybody else can,” Lattimore said.

-She learned it was a scam, and at least 200 other EPIC Health patients received similar text messages from scammers exploiting the federal government shutdown as a way to scare Medicaid and Medicare recipients.
+She learned it was scam and at least 200 other EPIC Health patients received similar text messages from scammers exploiting the federal government shutdown as a way to scare Medicaid and Medicare recipients.

 When asked what implications there are when someone receives and believes the text messages, Wash said, “Delayed care.”

-Wash also referenced a state attorney general's warning.
-Michigan Attorney General Dana Nessel advises the following:
+Wash referenced also the attorney general's warning.
+Attorney General Dana Nessel advises the following:

 - Block the text, email or call